 How To Deal With A Narcissistic Father

-Growing up with a narcissistic father can take a toll on the mental health of the child.
+Growing up with a narcissistic father may cause trauma and Post-traumatic Stress Disorder (PTSD) to the child.
+Healing and recovery from the negative experiences will take time but is not impossible.
 Here’s how one can mature out of a toxic relationship with their father.

 - Accept that his behavior is unhealthy